 Throughout the match, a draft, and pregame procedures, players are responsible for keeping their cards above the level of the playing surface and for making reasonable efforts to prevent hidden information from being revealed.
-However, players may choose to reveal their hands or any other hidden information available to them, unless specifically prohibited by the rules.
+However, players may choose to share the contents of their hands, or any other hidden information available to them, to any other players unless specifically prohibited by the rules.
 Players must not actively attempt to gain information hidden from them but are not required to inform opponents who are accidentally revealing hidden information.